Guide to Preventing Mineral Buildup

 Hydroponic systems offer a fantastic way to grow plants quickly and efficiently, but they can also face challenges, one of the most common being mineral buildup.
-Over time, dissolved minerals like calcium, magnesium, and salts accumulate in the system, which can affect plant growth and the system’s performance.
+Over time, dissolved minerals like calcium, magnesium, and other salts accumulate in the system, which can affect plant growth and the system’s performance.
 In this guide, we’ll explore what mineral buildup is, why it forms, and how to prevent it through regular water changes and proper management of vapor pressure deficit (VPD).

 Mineral buildup occurs when dissolved nutrients and salts in the water start to accumulate on surfaces within the hydroponic system.
 These minerals are naturally found in water and are essential for plant growth in the right amounts.
 However, when they concentrate over time, they can form a white or chalky residue on plant roots, pipes, pumps, and growing trays, leading to clogged equipment and nutrient lockout, where plants can no longer absorb nutrients properly.